Data Visualization Case Study: Pie Charts are Evil?

 A group had a survey that asked their organization which month they would like a corporate event.
 The survey’s author and management thought September would be the preferred month for the event.

-The survey results, pictured below with the original chart (1), with the vast majority selecting March.
+The survey results are pictured below with the original chart (1), with the vast majority selecting March.
 This created a problem for the committee, as they now needed to convince management that March was the preferred month and needed a strong visualization they could include in their report.

 Example 1 – Original Pie Chart